fenago/machine-learning-essentials-module1/lab_guides/lab_11.md

 ### Conditional coloring

-Colormaps make it easy to vary color according to the values in our data, but what happens if we only want to use a specific color when certain conditions are met?
-In that case, we need to build a function around color selection.

 We can write a generator to determine plot color based on our data and only calculate it when it is asked for.
 Let\'s say we wanted to assign colors to years from 1992 to 200018 (no, that\'s not a typo) based on